 Learn more: Travelers Insurance review

-- Earthquake insurance: Although not part of a standard home insurance policy, earthquake insurance can be purchased separately from any national insurer.
-If you are unable to get coverage from a private insurance company, you can look into the coverage options by California Earthquake Authority, which includes earthquake damage.
+- Earthquake insurance: Although not part of a standard home insurance policy, earthquake insurance may sometimes be purchased separately or as an endorsement.
+If you are unable to get coverage from a private insurance company, you could look into coverage options from the California Earthquake Authority.